changjongkim/sc_rebuttal/new_rebuttal.md

 ## C. Correctness and notation (R2, R4)

 **BlockID.** A BlockID is a SHA-256 over the cumulative token sequence from position 0 through the block boundary, so the full preceding context is in the hash input, as in vLLM and CloudMatrix384.
 Different prefixes give different BlockIDs.
 The Sec.
 III-B wording reads as block-local and we will correct it.
+The trace-driven sections use synthetic blocks to isolate the storage path, and the end-to-end track (Sec.
+IV-H) runs real model KV with this hashing, so the correctness claim rests on the latter.
 **Dedup Map.** A one-bit map cannot express sharedness, and we do not use it for that.
 The Dedup Map only skips redundant allocation on a hit, while the Semantic Prefix Registry, a replicated set of prefix-flagged BlockIDs, alone decides eviction protection.
 The is_shared term in Algorithm 1 conflated the two, and we will correct the notation.
-INT8 quantization follows cited prior work and is optional, with FP16 supported.
+**INT8.** INT8 quantization follows cited prior work that reports preserved accuracy, and it is optional since the same path supports FP16.
+We will add a direct model-quality measurement in revision.

 ## D. Metadata, consistency, and fault tolerance (R2, R3)